 - A project setting that enables you to control link order for libraries.
 See Setting link priority for traditional Synergy in Visual Studio.

 - A Prototypes node under each project node in Solution Explorer.
-This is for a feature that enables you to resolve circular references as described in step 4 of Developing a traditional Synergy application.
+This is for a feature that enables you to resolve circular references as described in Creating a prototype-only reference.
 For information on using this feature with legacy code that has been moved into Visual Studio, see the document Migrating Traditional Synergy Projects to Visual Studio in the Resource Center on the Synergex website.

 - For Multiple Mainline projects, the “Start Debugging”, “Start Without Debugging”, and “Set as Startup Object” menu entries are added to the context menu that opens when you right-click a source file in Solution Explorer.
 “Start Debugging” and “Start Without Debugging” run the .dbr for the source file you right-clicked.
-“Set as Startup Object” sets the “Startup object” option on the Application page of Project Designer to the selected program.
-See Application page, Project Designer for information.
+“Set as Startup Object” sets the “Startup object” option on the Application page of Visual Studio project properties to the selected program.